 The National Broadband Network (NBN) is an Australia-wide project funded by the Federal Government to provide all homes and businesses with a fast, reliable connection to the internet.

-To find out when the NBN rolls out in your area, check the NBN rollout map.
+If you're not sure if you are able to connect, or to find out when the NBN rolls out in your area, check the NBN rollout map.